attilacsanyi/llm-playground/README.md

 - Connect to Ollama running at `http://localhost:11434`
 - Use the `gpt-oss:20b` model for text generation
-- Process your prompt and return a response in the specified format and tone
+- Process your prompt and return a response in the specified tone

 ### Changing the Model